 predicates, examples when circumscription can be expressed in FOL.

-State constraints, the ramification and qualification problems, causality,
+State constraints, the ramification and qualification problems, the causality predicate,

 causal rules, compiling state constraints into successor state axioms.

-Actual causality in situation calculus.
+Actual causes in situation calculus.
 Motivation: token causality vs generic causality.

 Well-known examples of finding causes from a given scenario.